If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Q: What resources and materials should I study to prepare for an exam?
 Do I study on my own?

 We advise all exam candidates to review the relevant candidate handbook to ensure they understand what references have been used to develop the exams.
 The basis for all of the current exams is the LEED v4 rating system.
-While students can study on their own, many benefit from taking part in a study course.
+While students can study on their own, many people benefit from taking part in a study course.
 Study courses can help frame study content in a manageable and logical manner.

 For candidates choosing to study on their own for the LEED Green Associate exam, we recommend the Green Associate Study Guide, the Green Associate Online Practice Exams (4 exams at 100 questions each) and the Green Associate 101 Questions Answers Document.
-You can find these resources on our store by clicking here.
+You can find these resources on our store here.

 Q: Is there a CaGBC study course that I can take to help me prepare for a LEED exam?